-Inspired by the current environmental crisis, The Jellyfish Movement was created by Jessi Harris (who goes by her nickname, Wax) to act as a metaphor for environmental apathy.
+Inspired by the current environmental crisis, The Jellyfish Movement was created by Wax (god-given name, Jessi Harris) to act as a metaphor for environmental apathy.
 Made from plastic grocery bags, each jellyfish is patiently cut, molded, melted, and assembled by hand using the young artist's own self-discovered method.

 This installation uses stark contrasting principles (plastics vs nature) and transforms what most people would define as trash into an "ethereal experience."